History of the Powerhouse: A deep dive into UH football’s past

 As he continued to watch Keenum play against the Cowboys, he began to see why.

-The then redshirt sophomore quarterback finished the game completing 35 of 61 passes for 387 yards and four touchdowns.
-Even though the Cougars lost the game, Miranda was hooked on the program.
+The then redshirt sophomore quarterback finished that particular game completing 35 of 61 passes for 387 yards and four touchdowns.
+Even though the Cougars lost the contest, Miranda became forever hooked with the Cougars’ program.

-This is the History of the Powerhouse: UH football.
+This is The Cougar’s series — History of the Powerhouse: UH football.

-Roughly 67 years prior to Miranda watching in awe of Keenum’s play on the field, the seeds to establishing the University’s varsity football program began in 1941.
+Roughly 67 years prior to Miranda staring in awe of Keenum’s play on the field, the seeds to establishing the University’s varsity football program began in 1941.

 Then sports editor of The Cougar, Johnny Goyen, along with Jack J. Valenti, started a petition to launch an official intercollegiate football team to represent UH.
 After years of delay, largely in part due to World War II, the two’s vision to start an intercollegiate program became reality in 1946.